Exploring Higgs-Photon Production at the LHC

 Here, most of the variables are independent of each other.
 The energy variables such as $p_{T_{\gamma}}$ and $Q^R$ and angular variables $\psi$ and $\Delta R_{J \gamma}$ show slightly strong linear correlation in case of signal events while are less correlated in background events.
-The choice of kinematic variables used, relies on factors that they should less correlation among themselves and more discriminating power between the signal and the background.
-The choice of kinematic variables used, relies on factors that they should less correlation among themselves and more discriminating power between the signal and the background.
+The choice of kinematic variables used for the BDT network relies on factors that they should less correlation among themselves and more discriminating power between the signal and the background.
 The analysis always has the scope of improvement, by choosing a better set of variables.
 However, the variables that we have used are good discriminators as demonstrated in the following.

 Based on the separation between signal and background, we show the method unspecific ranking (relative importance) for each observable in Fig.~\ref{fig:Importance}.
 The separation power in terms of an observable $w$ is defined using the integral: